Rankings by Institutional Size

 A quality education leads students toward successful completion of the program and satisfaction with their education for years to come.
 This category considers graduation, retention, and giving rates.

 A base assumption of these rankings is that the faculty are the core of an institution.
 Faculty who are well cared for and not over worked are more able to properly instruct and mentor students.
-This ranking category takes into account faculty salaries, cost of living, course size, percent of faculty who are full-time, and student faculty ratios.
+This ranking category takes into account faculty salaries, course size, percent of faculty who are full-time, and student faculty ratios.
 Future rankings plan on adding to this area faculty teaching loads and percentage of faculty with terminal degrees.

 Student selectivity is an important part of ranking a college.
 But, student selectivity should be broadly understood.
 The pedagogical concern in this section is how bright, motivated, and prepared students are to pursue college level work not how many students are not admitted.
 As a result while the acceptance rate is a part of the calculation here, more important are standardized test scores and student success in high school.